faverill/MovieTickets/README.md

-This is a instructional website for learning Angular9 and FireBase
+This is an instructional website for learning Angular9 and FireBase